 I am not a regular reality TV consumer, so this feeling of deeply resonating with and rooting for an otherwise bizarre-seeming person is very foreign to me.
 So was this feeling of a totally unexpected twist taking the drama in a shocking direction: Josephs is married to a Jew and is raising her kids Jewish!
 “To call me anti-Semitic, that’s a f- -ing bulls- - move!” she snapped at Flicker.

 So this is why people watch reality shows.
 They make you feel so alive and reflective about complex identity politics!

 Flicker saw Josephs’ defense as a I-have-a-black-friend-type smokescreen.
 “Honey, I know many people who married Jews who can’t stand Jews,” she told Josephs.
 “You’re anti-Semitic!”

 “How dare you say I can’t stand Jews!”
-Josephs responded, in an exchange that will surely be viewed in 10th grade Covenant Renewal classes for generations to come.
+Josephs responded, in an exchange that will surely be viewed in 10th grade Hebrew School confirmation classes for generations to come.

 The rest of the Housewives refused to help minimize the conflict, like countries that refused to take in Jewish refugees during the Holocaust.
 “You guys got to stick up for me with the Hitler thing!”
 Flicker told her friends.

 Jenny Singer is a writer for the Forward.
 You can reach her at Singer@forward.com or on Twitter @jeanvaljenny